Skip to main content

 Book an appointment with our team →

-Biting on Hard Objects — Chewing ice, hard sweets, pen caps, or other non-food items can exert excessive force on a crown.
+Chewing ice, hard sweets, pen caps, or other non-food items can exert excessive force on a crown and cause it to crack or chip.

-Decay Beneath the Crown — If decay develops around the margins of a crown or underneath it, the structural integrity of the underlying tooth changes, potentially causing the crown to become loose or fall off.
+If decay develops around the margins of a crown or underneath it, the structural integrity of the underlying tooth changes.
+This can cause the crown to become loose or fall off entirely, as it no longer fits securely over the altered tooth structure.

 Signs and Symptoms of a Broken or Loose Crown